- 1. Purpose of Intergroup

 - Maintain a contact list of sober SLAA members (actively working a program) to attend SLAA H&I sessions at treatment and other centres and confirm their availability for visits (or attendance via zoom) on specific dates.

-- At present the role applies to just one treatment centre in Sydney, but there is scope to do more nationwide – where treatment centres welcome speakers for SLAA H&I.
+- At present the role applies to just one treatment centre where sessions are conducted via zoom, but there is scope to do more nationwide – where treatment centres welcome speakers for SLAA H&I.

 3.2 Conference Delegates

-(a) each delegate member is elected for a term of two years and in addition to attending the Annual Business Conference, should serve the Fellowship-Wide Services Conference in its year-round business for such term.
+(a) each delegate member is elected for a term of two years and in addition to attending the virtual Annual Business Conference/ Meeting (ABM/C), should serve the Fellowship-Wide Services Conference in its year-round business for such term.

 (b) A delegate member should not normally serve for more than four consecutive years, respecting the tradition of rotation of leadership,